here I don’t understand, why did she score so low on her vault? It looked good to me!

 Remember to look at body position, how long they remained in the support phase, the angle they blocked off at, the height & distance during the post flight, and at the landing.

 *Not without trying, it was difficult to find a video of a weak vault.
-So view this video of an athlete training a front handspring vault but just remove the coach spotting the gymnast and this would be a weaker vault seen in competition.
+So view this video of athletes training a front handspring vault but just remove the coach spotting the gymnast and this would be a weaker vault seen in competition.

 *This athlete performs two vaults but the best view is the second vault which happens at :50 seconds into the video.